Eki213/rock-paper-scissors/README.md

 # Rock Paper Scissors

-A simple implementation of Rock-Paper-Scissors game using the browser console.
+A simple Rock-Paper-Scissors game implemented with HTML, CSS, and JavaScript.

 🎮 How It Works
 - The game runs for 5 rounds between the player and the computer.
-- The computer randomly picks between rock, paper, or scissors.
+- The player chooses Rock, Paper, or Scissors by clicking the corresponding button.
-- The player is prompted to enter their choice each round.
+- The computer randomly picks its move.
-- After each round, the result is displayed in the console.
+- After each round, the results are displayed on the page.
-- At the end of 5 rounds, the overall winner is announced.
+- The first to reach 5 points wins the match, and a message is shown announcing the winner.